Selecting an AR Buffer Spring

 There is less internal material stress in the rearmost position, which increases the longevity of the spring (David Tubb claims that his springs are rated 500,000 cycles; this is a bold claim, but we have no reason to doubt it and no intention of testing it).

 The free length of flat wire springs is typically significantly longer than that of a standard round wire spring.
-This results in more applied pressure to the bolt when the bolt is in the forwardmost position, and this bolt tension resists the bolt moving out of battery, which increases bolt lock time for a given gas pressure.
+This results in more applied pressure to the bolt when the bolt is in the forwardmost position, and this tension resists the bolt moving out of battery, which increases bolt lock time for a given gas pressure.
 This increased bolt lock time contributes to better accuracy (delayed movement of the reciprocating mass = better internal ballistics).

-Because the free length of flat wire springs is longer, the bolt tension is greater, and the compression of the spring occurs more naturally, a flat wire spring can better distribute the recoil impulse throughout the range of compression, which can reduce perceived recoil.
+Because the free length of flat wire springs is longer, the bolt tension is greater, and the compression of the spring occurs more gradually, a flat wire spring can better distribute the recoil impulse throughout the range of compression, which can reduce perceived recoil.

 There are two manufacturers of flat wire springs that we can recommend.